SAEON/data-portal/README.md

 git clone git@github.com:SAEONData/saeon-atlas.git saeon-atlas cd saeon-atlas

-# Install top level dependencies (Babel, tooling, etc)
-npm install

-# Install package dependencies (this might take several minutes on the first run)
-npm run install-package-dependencies

-# Update repository git configuration
-npm run configure-git

 # Sometimes the scripts in scripts/ don't get the correct permissions set on clone,
 # and when they are adjusted.
 This could be related to using WSL.
 Fix this
 chmod +x scripts/*.sh

+# Install package dependencies (this might take several minutes on the first run)
+npm run install-package-dependencies

+# Update repository git configuration
+npm run configure-git

 # A global install of npm-check-updates is required to use some of the package.json scripts
 sudo npm install -g npm-check-updates